 Z_EXTRAP_POINTS

-Specifies the number M of old Z-vectors that are retained for use in extrapolation.
+Specifies the number of old -vectors that are retained for use in extrapolation.

 TYPE: